 Tom Roberts: A Tale of Three Loves

-An exclusive display at the Queen Victoria Art Gallery, Royal Park until 1 March 2020
+An exclusive display at the Queen Victoria Art Gallery, Royal Park.
+Ended 1 March 2020.

 Previously unknown works by renowned artist Tom Roberts have been donated to QVMAG where they'll be on display until conservation works begin in early 2020.